 EXTRACTS FROM: 'BRITISH INTELLIGENCE AND THE SOVIET BOMB'

-Changing Direction: British Military Planning for Post-war Strategic Defence, 1942-47, Frank Cass, 2nd edition, ISBN: 0714653993) [Reviewed with four other books, including Know Your Enemy: How the Joint Intelligence Committee Saw the World (Sir Percy Cradock, hb, 2002) and The Secret State: Whitehall and the Cold War (Professor Peter Hennessy, pb, 2002).]
+Changing Direction: British Military Planning for Post-war Strategic Defence, 1942-47, by Julian Lewis (Frank Cass, 2nd edition, ISBN: 0714653993) [Reviewed with four other books, including Know Your Enemy: How the Joint Intelligence Committee Saw the World (Sir Percy Cradock, hb, 2002) and The Secret State: Whitehall and the Cold War (Professor Peter Hennessy, pb, 2002).]

 Recent British Cold War intelligence history is, in many respects, an outgrowth of the Waldegrave Initiative on Open Government.
 This programme resulted in the declassification of thousands of intelligence files.
 The opening of some post-war intelligence materials on both sides of the Atlantic – together with important material from the former communist bloc – have prompted fresh interpretations and have introduced an important additional facet to conventional Cold War history.
 Meanwhile, simultaneous archival releases relating to nuclear weapons – another area of previous heavy restriction under Section 3(4) of the Public Records Act – have revealed remarkable new resources for Cold War historians.
 Accordingly, the release of these new materials has had an impact not only upon Cold War historiography in general, but has also allowed us to glimpse into a hitherto inaccessible topic – that of atomic intelligence history.